Anti-Harassment, Intimidation and Bullying Resources

 – Every October, schools and organizations nationwide join this observation of National Bullying Prevention Month.

 All Ohio public schools work to create safe and supportive learning environments for their students and staff.
 As part of these efforts, state law says they must have policies prohibiting harassment, intimidation and bullying.
 Such behaviors can have negative and often long-term consequences for youth.
 This page presents a few of the many resources available to help addresses these issues.

 What is an effective anti-bullying policy?

 Administrators and local board members can use these tools to ensure their district has an effective policy and related practices.

-What kind of guidance is available?
+What kind of guidance is available for district leaders?

 How can we prevent bullying?

 A Plan for School-wide Safety informs what schools should to do prevent and address further incidents of harassment, intimidation and bullying including teen dating violence, cyber bullying, bullying on the school bus or human trafficking.

 What can schools do to address bullying and keep students safe?